 92Y IS A WORLD-CLASS nonprofit community and a cultural center that connects people at every stage of life to the worlds of education, the arts, health and wellness, and Jewish life.
 Through the breadth and depth of 92Y's extraordinary programs, 92Y enriches lives, creates community and elevates humanity.
 More than 300,000 people visit 92Y annually and many more connect through digital and social media, live webcasts of events, and an extensive archive of stage programs and original content produced for the web, all available on 92YOnDemand.org.
-Founded in 1874, 92Y is a proudly Jewish organization that embraces its heritage and welcomes people of all perspectives and backgrounds.
+Founded in 1874 and celebrating its 140th anniversary this spring, 92Y is a proudly Jewish organization that embraces its heritage and welcomes people of all perspectives and backgrounds.
 For more information, visit 92Y.org